The most important things to know about diabetes

 Type 2 diabetes

 Often considered a precursor to T2D, prediabetes means your blood sugar is elevated, but not yet elevated enough to be considered diabetes.
-According to the Centers for Disease Control and Prevention (CDC), an astounding 96 million Americans have prediabetes—but one in three don't even know they have it.

 As the name suggests, this type of diabetes occurs during pregnancy—which also means it’s temporary.
 When someone is pregnant, their placenta produces hormones that can cause higher levels of glucose in the blood.
 In roughly 10% of women, this leads to insulin resistance and excess blood sugar.
 Luckily, gestational diabetes typically goes away after delivery, but it can be a precursor to prediabetes and/or T2D.